IgniteUI/igniteui-docfx/en/components/general/cli/getting-started-with-cli.md

 ```

 ### Using guided experience
-The shortest and easiest way to bootstrap an application is to use the [Step-by-Step Guide](step-by-step-guide.md).
+The shortest and easiest way to bootstrap an application is to use the [step by step guide using Ignite UI CLI](step-by-step-guide-using-cli.md).

 To activate the guide using the Ignite UI CLI run: